mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 - We don't bloat the package with additional files - we have only the `esm` version of our package and a single bundle which contains everything else.
 - When developers use our package in development with SystemJS their browser can load the entire library with only a single request to the UMD bundle.
 In contrast, if we distribute the package without bundling the module but providing it as individual files instead, SystemJS will send request for each file.
 Once your project grows this can become inconvenient by slowing down each page refresh dramatically.

 It doesn't matter much which tool we'd choose for producing the UMD ES5 bundle.
 Google, for instance, [uses rollup for bundling Angular](https://github.com/angular/angular/blob/master/modules/%40angular/core/rollup.config.js), which is also the case for [ngresizable](https://github.com/mgechev/ngresizable/blob/master/rollup.config.js).
+It's pretty neat that you can compile your module to ES5 and ES2015 modules.
+Later your bundler can translate the ES2015 module syntax to UMD so you don't need any additional steps of transpilation.

 In the end, since we don't have to complicate the directory structure of the package additionally, we can simply output both, the `esm` version of our code and the UMD bundle, in the root of directory of the distribution.